 The Circle Ensemble Theatre presents William Shakespeare's comedy.

-A relaxed, social ride on Athens back streets.
-Routes fall between 5–9 miles and almost always end at Little Kings Shuffle Club.
+(1075 W Broad St.) A relaxed, social ride on Athens back streets.
+Routes fall between 5–9 miles.

 The UGA Men's and Women's Glee Clubs, The University Chorus, The UGA Hodgson Singers, The African American Choral Ensemble and several high school groups perform.